MinaPecheux/Advent-Of-Code/2019/Javascript/README.md

 *Note: because I have the ``lodash`` package, some operations become really easy to do with objects.
 With pure Javascript, it is sometimes easier to use collection type such as the ``Map`` or the ``Set``... (see the [Mozilla doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) on variable types).*

 I also use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) (aka template strings) to automatically build the keys of my dictionary: the `` `myVar = ${myVar}` `` syntax is a way of integrating the value of ``myVar`` directly into a string.
 It is very useful for debugs but also to create keys like these ones, where we want to concatenate the horizontal and vertical coordinates of the point.

+## Day 4: Secure Container

+#### Answers
+**Part I: 1019 • Part II: 660**

+There is not much to say with this solution, except that I use a ``lodash`` operation, ``countBy``.
+It is very quick at creating an object that associates each unique value in a list or a string to the number of times it appears (see the function ``numberIsOkP2()``).

+Also, I take advantage of Javascript's ability to quickly change from one type to another by treating my number and its digits either as integers or as characters depending on what I need.